Arthropods in film: Giant insects or "Big Bugs"

+Animation

 Winsor McCay, one of the founders of animation, made the first animated film about insects in 1912, titled How a Mosquito Operates.
 In the early 20th century, it was technically easier to include insects in animated films, which are drawn, over live-action films which would require more advanced techniques to film insects, due to their small size, necessitating better lenses and exposure techniques than those available at the time.
 One filmmaker, Władysław Starewicz, found that when filming live stag beetles, they tended to stop moving under the hot lights.
 To solve this problem, he killed his film subjects and attached wires to their bodies in order to puppeteer them.
 His films were successful, and he eventually abandoned real insects in favor of puppets of his own creation.
 One of the best-known animated insects is Jiminy Cricket, whose initial design was more realistic and insect-like, but eventually evolved into an elf-like creature.
 Computer-animated films have proven particularly suited for depicting insects, beginning with Pixar's 1984 short film The Adventures of André and Wally B. Early computer animation was successful at depicting rod-like appendages and shiny metallic surfaces, lending itself to the depiction of insects.
 By 1996, films like Joe’s Apartment achieved rendering hundreds of photorealistic insects.
 Other animated films continued to depict more anthropomorphized characters, such as A Bug's Life and Antz, both of which came out in 1998, and the 2007 Bee Movie.

 One reason insects are used successfully in such animations could be that an insect or other arthropod's small size makes it seem heroic and sympathetic when faced against the big, big world.
-Another reason is counterpoint to the reason for using arthropods in horror films: whereas horror movies play upon the instinctive negative reaction humans have towards insects and arachnids, these animation films make something that is different and strange seem real, approachable, and sympathetic, thus making it comforting.
+Another reason is counterpoint to the reason for using arthropods in horror films: whereas horror films play upon the instinctive negative reaction humans have towards insects and arachnids, these animation films make something that is different and strange seem real, approachable, and sympathetic, thus making it comforting.